Jupiter is up all night long by month’s end.

 That’s why the large expanse of sky rising under Pegasus seems devoid of bright stars.

 For this reason, ancient Babylonians designated this broad area of sky as the ‘Celestial Sea’, and filled it watery constellations.
 The only bright star in this whole expanse of our sky is Fomalhaut in the southeast, which marks the mouth of the Southern Fish.
 Between the ‘teapot’ of Sagittarius and Jupiter (in Aries, the Ram), are three dim zodiacal constellations—Capricornus, the Sea Goat, Aquarius, the Water Carrier, and Pisces, the Fish.
 The giant sea monster Cetus rises under Pisces.

 |Moon Phases in October 2011:

 ||October 19, 10:31 am

 Saturday, October 8, is our annual Astronomy Day at the George Observatory.

 Come join us anytime from 3 to 10 pm.
 On Astronomy Day, it is free to look through even the main domes at George.
-Before dusk, we will have solar observing, Challenger Center simulations, outdoor and indoor presentations (beginning at 4) and many other activities!
+Before dusk, we will have solar observing, Expedition Center simulations, outdoor and indoor presentations (beginning at 4) and many other activities!
 On most clear Saturday nights at the George Observatory, you can hear me do live star tours on the observation deck with a green laser pointer.
 If you’re there, listen for my announcement.